getapper/generator-g-next/README.md

 - Add support for [mocked HTTP calls](https://www.paigeniedringhaus.com/blog/how-to-unit-test-next-js-api-routes-with-typescript) in order to test APIs
 - It should support more envs (at least locale, test, staging and production ones)

-### yo g-next:model-mongo

-- It should create a new model inside `./models/server` folder with the mongoDB model template

 ### yo g-next:page